leesei/leesei.github.io/src/content/post/color.md

 [Your Colors Suck (it's not your fault) - YouTube](https://www.youtube.com/watch?v=fv-wlo8yVhk) CIE XYZ colorspace [Color: From Hexcodes to Eyeballs](http://jamie-wong.com/post/color/)

+[How Games are HACKING Color Theory - YouTube](https://www.youtube.com/watch?v=j68UW21Nx6g) tone mapping, from real colorspace to one for the display

 ## Human's perception of Color

 [[optical-illusion#Color Constancy]]